tomjakubowski/tomjakubowski.github.io/index.md

 ---

 I'm Tom Jakubowski and this is my home on the World Wide Web.
-This is where I post things about computer programming and things like that.
+This is where I post stuff about computer programming and things like that.

 <ul class="posts">
   {% for post in site.posts %}